szaghi/OFF/examples/1D/shock_tube/SOD/readme.txt

 /**
 @page SOD 1D Example: SOD shock tube

+How to simulate 1D SOD shock tube problem

 @section RiemannP Riemann Problem definition

 A shock tube test consists in a one dimensional Riemann Problem with non reflective boundary conditions.
 A Riemann Problem could be defined as following.
 Assuming that the conservation laws \f$ \frac{\partial }{{\partial t}}\int\limits_{{V_{ijk}}} {\overrightarrow U d{V_{ijk}}}  = R\left( {\overrightarrow U } \right) \f$ in the space domain [0,1], are coupled with the following initial conditions: